wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-archives.rst

 Wazuh archives
 ==============

 The Wazuh archives refer to the storage files created by the Wazuh server that contain logs, alerts, and other security-related data collected from monitored endpoints.
+Wazuh archives store all events received by the Wazuh server, whether or not they trip a rule.
 Wazuh archives are useful for threat hunting, as security teams use archived logs to review historical data of security incidents, analyze trends, and generate reports.

 By default, Wazuh archives are disabled because they store a large number of logs on the Wazuh server.
 When enabled, Wazuh archives allow organizations to store and retain security data for compliance and forensic purposes.